 Note: updated as of November 2015.

-Back in June the Province had highlighted that the Ministry’s fire fighting budget managed to be almost entirely consumed before the beginning of summer.
+Back in June the Province highlighted the fact that the Ministry’s fire fighting budget managed to be almost entirely consumed before the beginning of summer.
 Good for them, except they provided no context for their readers.

 How could this be?

 I will tell you how.
 By producing a ridiculously low budget, that’s how.
 You would think that the wildfire budget could at least be grounded in some sort of reality – say, like the 10 year average.
 But look at the data, folks.
 The average fire fighting expenditure is $145.5 million per year, which is 2.3 times the 2015 budget.

 We all know that no government anywhere in the history of the world has ever low-balled a budget to “balance the books,” so there has to be another reason, right?
 Normally we could turn to the media for answers, but they are unfortunately too busy hyperventilating over the next potential natural disaster to even ponder this question.
 That leaves Yours Truly no choice but to answer the call.

 The truth is less sinister than the government low balling the budget to balance the books.
 In reality, they merely set the budget based upon the best case scenario — done to prevent Forestry from wasting large sums of money at the end of the year in the event of a low fire season.
 Otherwise, it becomes tempting for forestry to shovel out money as fast as they can in late summer.
 That’s what used to happen when I was forest fire fighter in the late 1990s.
 They gave us extra work at tax payer’s expense when it became clear that money would be left over.

 It seems like neither media nor the government know this, or at least they knew at one time, but have long since forgotten.
 Sure, 2015 was a highly active fire season, but the recent articles out there all fail to provide any sort of reference point around the 63 million dollar budget.
 Try as I might, I failed find a single article from 2015 that mentions how budgets are set.